UniversityOfPlymouth-Electronics/Embedded-Systems/level6/thread_abstractions.md

 Pre-built solutions to such common tasks are what this section is about and includes:

-* FIFO Queues for safely moving data from an interrupt/thread to another thread
+* FIFO Queues for safely moving data from an interrupt/thread to another interrupt/thread
 * Memory pools for safe memory allocation and deallocation
 * Mailboxes which combine the above
 * EventQueues for safely "dispatching tasks" to run on other threads either once or periodically.

-All the above must bebe thread-safe and where blocking is employed, should block in the `WAITING` state.
+All the above must be thread-safe and where blocking is employed, should block in the `WAITING` state.

 > In some sense, we are introducing another layer of abstraction, protecting us from the complex details of certain multi-threaded tasks.